Skip to content

 convert

 The convert command automatically detects an image stack and converts it into a WEBKNOSSOS dataset.
+It can save the result locally or convert and upload directly to a WEBKNOSSOS server in one step using --upload.

 Supported input formats